tlk/docker-nemid-tu-example/README.md

 Note: To stop tomcat and the docker container press ctrl+c.

 ### Open the NemID TU example web application in a browser
-Since the docker image was started in interactive mode, go to another terminal window and open the url from there.
+Since the docker container was started in interactive mode, go to another terminal window and open the url from there.
 ```
 open http://$(boot2docker ip):8080